 So, tell me, how has your week been so far?

 Perhaps you've been a bit flat out this week?
 Maybe the to do list is building, or the chores are piling up?
 Maybe the workload has accelerated, or your business has ramped up a gear?
 Have you managed to carve out any time to do something nice just for yourself?
 A hot bath and a good book?
 Perhaps book a treatment or a haircut?
 Maybe just painting your nails while enjoying a glass of wine or cup of your favourite tea?
-Looking after ourselves often comes at the end of a very long to do list, especially at this time of year when activities seem to get more frequent in the run up to Christmas.
+Looking after ourselves often comes at the end of a very long to do list.
 So, when time is very short, what quick things can we do to feel good, relax and unwind, and rejuvenate the energy levels?

 Fitness coach Sara Southey from The Southey Way shares her tip with us; "We tend to think that ‘exercise’ is a particular thing we should do, at the gym or going for a run.
 These are awesome, obviously but think about the other hours in the day.
 24 hours, one of which may be at the gym (or similar) and 7 hours we spend sleeping which leaves 16 hours.
 The more we move, fidget, stand up, wander about, take the stairs etc, the more energy we use and the less damage we do by being sedentary.
 So the simplest, quickest and easiest thing to do is move more, move often!"